googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.2.2 BaseGlyph and Layer records**

+BaseGlyph and Layer records are required for COLR version 0, but optional for version 1.
+(See 5.7.11.2.1.3.)

 A BaseGlyph record is used to map a base glyph to a sequence of layer records that define the corresponding color glyph.
 The BaseGlyph record includes a base glyph index, an index into the layerRecords array, and the number of layers.